This is a collaborative post.

 This method is also used in salons and spas when giving clients facials or hair treatments.
-It not only clears your skin from germs but gives it an added moisture.
+It not only clears your skin from germs but gives it added moisture.

 Just wet the towels and then squeeze the extra water out.
-Then place them in an oven-proof bowl and microwave them in a 30-second interval, depending on how hot you want the towel to be.
+Then place them in an oven-proof bowl and microwave them in a 30-second intervals, depending on how hot you want the towel to be.
 Apply it on your skin and face and feel relaxed and rejuvenated.